Unwrap the Present: How to Use This Essential Italian Tense

 Fuggo dalla guerra. — I’m escaping from war.

-Some of the most common verbs that take this group of conjugations are: aprire (to open), coprire (to cover), divertirsi (to have fun), offrire (to offer), partire (to leave), pentirsi (to regret), scoprire (to discover), seguire (to follow), sentire (to feel or to hear), servire (to serve), soffrire (to suffer), vestirsi (to dress).
+Some of the most common verbs under this group are: aprire (to open), coprire (to cover), divertirsi (to have fun), offrire (to offer), partire (to leave), pentirsi (to regret), scoprire (to discover), seguire (to follow), sentire (to feel or to hear), servire (to serve), soffrire (to suffer), vestirsi (to dress).

-Since the second group of –ire verbs (below) is much vaster than the first group (above), some learners simply memorize a list of the common verbs in the first group and then know that any others that they come across will generally fall into the second group.
+This first group of -ire verbs is actually a lot smaller than the second group (below).
+You can simply memorize the list of common verbs here in the first group, then know that most others will fall into the second group.

 Conjugating –ire Verbs (Group Two, “-isc-”)